 Tera’s interest in biology stems back to her childhood in Illinois, where she enjoyed reading books, collecting insects, watching nature documentaries, and dreaming about the day when she could become a biologist.
 During her undergraduate years at Oberlin College, she pursued a diversity of research projects, from the biogeochemistry of deep marsh soils to the chemical ecology of birds.
 She then worked at the National Institutes of Health, focusing on a dramatic host-pathogen interaction— the sudden, inflammatory cell death caused by anthrax toxins.
 Tera decided to combine her interest in microbes with her love of evolution during her graduate work in Nicole King’s lab at UC Berkeley.
 Here, she studied the evolution of multicellularity in choanoflagellates, a group of microeukaryotes that are the closest relatives of animals.
 Following her discovery of the choanoflagellate sexual life cycle, Tera pioneered genetic screens in these new model organisms and discovered the first known gene that regulates choanoflagellate development.
 Her findings have implications for the origin of multicellularity in animals and also have opened up choanoflagellates to mechanistic studies for the first time.
+In her early postdoc work, Tera also studied host-microbe interactions in Drosophila, where she identified a family of exceptionally rapidly evolving Toll-like receptors.

 Levin, T. C., Greaney, A. J., Wetzel, L., and King, N. (2014) The rosetteless gene controls development in the choanoflagellate S. rosetta. eLife.
 10.7554/eLife.04070